 Join us at the rooftop of the world.
 Rarely experienced by foreigners, and home to fewer than 750,000 people, Bhutan is as heartfelt and devout as it is enthralling and remarkable.
 This is the most amazing combination of remote trekking and fulfilling cultural sightseeing like you won’t find anywhere else.
 You won’t forget it.

 Who It's For

 This is the perfect blend of trekking and culture.
-We’ll experience local life at Punhaka’s annual festival, at village markets and remote mountain villages, visit dzongs along roaring rivers, and trek for five days up and over Bhutan's legendary Druk Path trail.
+We’ll experience local life at the Punhaka and Talo festivals, at village markets and remote mountain villages, visit dzongs along roaring rivers, and trek for five days up and over Bhutan's legendary Druk Path trail.

 We’ll spend five days of our journey camping in the wild—fully supported by guides, sherpas and cooks—and hiking on trails accessible for people who maintain good physical fitness and are prepared for the demands of hiking at high elevations in remote mountainous areas.

 How We Travel

 In style!
 In Paro, Thimphu and Punakha we stay at luxurious properties.
 Over five days of trekking, we are fully supported with an expert Bhutanese guide, camp cooks, horsemen and yak wranglers.
 We’ll carry lightweight daypacks while the rest of our gear is transported for us.